benplumley/Notes/Semester 2/Systems Architecture II.md

 Using simple circuits between machines would be too vulnerable, so *packet switching* was invented.
 Data is chopped into small chunks (i.e. packets), and each packet is sent individually, possible over different paths.
 The original data is then reconstructed at the receiving host.

 This causes a few problems though.
 How is the data split?
 How are the routes found?
 How do we reconstruct the data from the packets?
-A packet doesn't know how to get to it's destination, and neither does the source host (unless it's on a local network).
+A packet doesn't know how to get to its destination, and neither does the source host (unless it's on a local network).
 A packet is like a postcard with the address written on it, it relies on the *routers* it passes through to make the right decision.

 To ensure maximum interoperability, the internet relies on standards and defined protocols.
 The use of standards means that two machines will be able to communicate with eachother, even if they are made my completely different companies, are of completely different techonologies, and have never previously interacted.